cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 use it in your coursework, and do not give attribution, this is plagiarism.
 Plagiarizing from classmates is not allowed, plagiarizing from sources on the web is not allowed, and plagiarizing *from yourself* is not allowed, either.
-You need to get in the habit of giving sources the proper attribution, and this course will be a great opportunity for that.
+In other words, I want to know how much of the code you turn in was written for this assignment in particular.
+It's ok if it only took 15 lines of code, and it's ok if takes 500.

 In other words, plagiarism is cheating, and I will treat is as such.
 The penalty for cheating and plagiarism always includes a referral to